philippe-lemaire/philippe-lemaire/README.md

 - 👋 Hi, I’m @philippe-lemaire
 - 👀 I’m interested in python, web dev, maths, and role playing games.
-- 🌱 I’m a big Python fan, I use it for everything, thanks to django, flask, scikit-learn and tensorflow.
+- 🌱 I’m a big Python fan, I use it for everything